Yoshi's Island DS: Plot

 As in Super Mario World 2: Yoshi's Island, Baby Mario and the Yoshi clan must rescue Baby Luigi, who was snatched by Bowser's minion, Kamek, who also wants to kidnap every baby around the world.
 However, this time the Yoshis have the combined assistance of both Baby Peach and Baby Donkey Kong, as well as the stork, who escaped Kamek's botched capture.
 They later join with Baby Wario and Baby Bowser, who offer their specialized abilities so that the group may proceed.
 However, Baby Wario's lust for treasure leads him to abandon the group, while Baby Bowser is captured by Kamek (who is actually the future Kamek that appears throughout the forts and castles), and later kicked out by the Adult Bowser, who came from the future, because of his baby counterpart insulting him.
 Baby Bowser then joins the group until he notices Kamek is after him, leaving Yoshi and the other babies to continue their journey.

 Much later in the game, Kamek's sinister plan for kidnapping the babies around the world is revealed.
-He and Bowser traveled back in time in search of the "star children" - seven babies whose hearts possess unimaginable power necessary for him to conquer the universe.
+He and Bowser traveled back in time in search of the "star children" – seven babies whose hearts possess unimaginable power necessary for him to conquer the universe.
 Despite kidnapping all of the babies, they could not find a single star child.
 Yoshi's group later arrives at Bowser's castle and find Baby Wario and Baby Bowser, arguing over the treasure from Bowser's castle.
 They later join the group and as they arrive at the final room, Baby Bowser betrays them, claiming that Yoshi and the other babies wanted Bowser's treasure in his castle.
 Yoshi easily defeats him and Kamek arrives, along with Bowser, angered at what Yoshi did to his infant self.

 Despite this, the babies and Yoshis prevail in both defeating Bowser, and forcing Kamek and Bowser to retreat to their present time.
 Yoshi and the babies then retrieve Baby Luigi and the other babies.
 Bowser's castle then self-destructs, but Yoshi and the other babies (with the help of the other storks carrying all of the babies) escape unharmed.
 The storks continue to bring all the babies back to their respective homes.

 In a post-credits scene, six of the star children are revealed to be Baby Mario, Baby Luigi, Baby Peach, Baby Donkey Kong, Baby Wario, and Baby Bowser.
-Immediately thereafter, the seventh and final star child is revealed to be a newly-hatched Baby Yoshi, who is also strongly implied to be the very same Yoshi that the grown up Mario Bros. would go on to rescue and ally with in Super Mario World and subsequent Mario games.
+Immediately thereafter, the seventh and final star child is revealed to be a newly-hatched Baby Yoshi, who is also strongly implied to be the very same Yoshi that the adult Mario Bros. would go on to rescue and ally with in Super Mario World and subsequent Mario games.